 Cod & Groper

 There are several cod-like species in territory waters but the estuary cod and the Queensland groper are the most commonly caught in NT waters.
 These fish can grow to well over 200kg, and inhabit both mangrove estuaries and offshore creeks.
 Cod Species are fine table fish; Queensland Groper are not very good to eat and should be released.

 Coral Trout are particularly common along the Arnhem Land and Gulf of Carpentaria coast, and are also readily available around the Perron Islands west of Darwin.
 In the Top End, they attain a maximum size of 8kg.
 Many consider the Coral Trout to be one of our finest table fish.

 The Giant Trevally is the biggest and toughest member of the Trevally family.
 They are common in Top End waters and attain a weight in excess of 40kg.
 One of the hardest fighting tropical fish, the giant Trevally will test any angler and any tackle.
 It is not highly regarded as a table fish.

 Golden Snapper are prolific in the Northern Territory, they can be found in most saltwater location, from tidal creeks and estuaries to coastal reefs.
 Often encountered in large schools and attaining a weight in excess of 8kg, the Goldie is considered by many to be our number one fish.

-Golden Snapper can be caught year-round, but congregate in larger numbers on inshore reefs and in estuaries during the build up and wet season.
+Golden Snapper can be caught year-round, but congregate in larger numbers on inshore reefs and in estuaries during the build up and throughout the tropical summer.
 They take a well-presented squid bait with relish and fight hard and doggedly when hooked.
 Once located in a school, Golden Snapper will feed ravenously, but they have the annoying habit of the school moving off if a hooked fish is lost before being brought aboard.
 The Golden Snapper is a superb table fish.